Tkwon123/whatskills/README.md

 rails s
 ```

-Or if you want your own implementation via heroku
+Or if you want your own implementation via heroku:

 ```
 git clone https://github.com/Tkwon123/whatskills/
 cd what_skills